brundinm/brundinm/README.md

-  (Canadian Writing Research Collaboratory) Islandora repository at the University of Alberta, including developing the CWRC-hosted Royal Society of Canada’s (RSC) Expert Panel on The Status and Future of Canada’s Libraries and Archives mapping and timeline application.
+  (Canadian Writing Research Collaboratory) Islandora repository at the University of Alberta, including developing the CWRC-hosted Royal Society of Canada’s (RSC) Expert Panel on The Status and Future of Canada’s Libraries and Archives mapping and timeline application of the libraries and archives of Canada.
 - Designed and developed a GIS application for the Edmonton Public Library to serve as the repository for community profiles, and to facilitate the identification of branch library resource, program, and service needs.